ssube/onnx-web/docs/user-guide.md

 was the case before version v0.5.0.

 This often means that the API server is running but out-of-date.

+#### Distorted and noisy images

+This can happen when the selected diffusion or upscaling models are not trained for the current resolution or aspect ratio.

+This often means that the scale parameter does not match the upscaling model.

+#### Scattered image tiles

+This can happen when the selected upscaling model is not trained for the current resolution.

+This often means that the scale parameter does not match the upscaling model.

 ### Server Errors